Code-02-git/2PC/README.md

 ## ✨ Overview

-This project implements  **Unbalanced Two-party Secure Computation Protocol** using **Homomorphic Encryption (HE)**, enabling privacy-preserving arithmetic operations on encrypted data.
-The protocol follows the client-server model where:
+This project implements an **Unbalanced Two-party Secure Computation Protocol** based on **Homomorphic Encryption (HE)**, enabling privacy-preserving arithmetic operations over encrypted data.
+The protocol adopts a client–server architecture in which:

 - **The Client** encrypts input data and selects an operation.